MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 This should be your information.
 This way, anyone who downloads this project can see who made each commit.
-Note that this name and email address matches what you specified when you configured `git` in the setup, with the name and email address you specified to `cookiecutter` having no effect.
+Note that this name and email address match what you specified when you configured `git` in the setup, with the name and email address you specified to `cookiecutter` having no effect.

 ```